-Waste management facility Locational preference Materials recycling facilities Existing employment land at: Waste transfer facilities 1.
-Kiln Lane Industrial Estate, Stallingborough; Civic amenity sites 2.
-South Humberside Industrial Estate, Grimsby; Waste treatment and recovery facilities, (including energy from 3.
-Wilton Road Industrial Estate, Humberston; or, waste, and Allocated employment sites at: biological/mechanical treatment) ELR015 a&b Great Coates Business Park, Moody Lane, Grimsby.
+Waste management facility Locational preference Materials recycling facilities Waste transfer facilities Civic amenity sites Existing employment land at: 1.
+Kiln Lane Industrial Estate, Stallingborough;

+Waste treatment and recovery facilities, (including energy from waste, and biological/ mechanical treatment) South Humberside Industrial Estate, Grimsby; Wilton Road Industrial Estate, Humberston; or, Allocated employment sites at: ELR015 a&b Great Coates Business Park, Moody Lane, Grimsby.
 Current waste management facilities.
 (While the preferred location for civic amenity sites is on industrial land/employment allocations, other locations may be appropriate to allow the civic amenity site to be accessible to residential properties thereby reducing the distance travelled by residents to dispose of waste, these proposals will be considered on a site-by site basis.)
-Outdoor composting facilities Adjacent to current waste management facilities, or land in rural locations, where development meets the Council's criteria for developments in these locations (outlined in Draft Strategic Policy 2 'Development boundaries').
+Outdoor composting facilities Adjacent to current waste management facilities, or land in rural locations, where development meets the Council's criteria for developments in these locations (outlined in Draft Strategic Policy 2 Development boundaries).
 Wastewater recycling facilities Adjacent to existing sites, or new sites where it can be demonstrated that expansion of existing facilities is not feasible.